 England Itinerary 7-8 Days : Perfect for First Time Visitors

-Jolly old London-Town has been a place of fascination for me ever since I was a little girl.
-Its epic history filled with royals, intrigue, and power struggles drew me in immediately.
+Jolly old London has been a place of fascination for me since I was a little girl.
+Its epic history filled with royals, intrigue, and power struggles drew me in.

-Visiting England was the first international trip I ever took, and it set the stage for a lifelong love of travel.
-This country is dear to my heart
+Visiting England was the first international trip I ever took, and it set the stage for my lifelong love of travel.

 Some links in this post are affiliate links, meaning if you book or buy something through one of these, I may earn a small commission (at no additional cost to you!).